 You are ok with each other’s habits, and you can work out things you are not ok with.

 Sharing your space with another person comes with a whole new set of problems.
-Suppose you can make your relationship work over a long-distance.
-In that case, you will be more prepared to handle the difficulties of living together.
-It’s easier to discuss hypothetical situations than dealing with things when they become problems.
+If you made your relationship work over a long-distance, you would be more prepared to handle the difficulties of living together.

 Here are some tips to help you with your move: